-Prefa ace 9

-Intro duction 11

-Cha apter 1.
-MESECVI
+Intr oduction 4

+I. MESECVI 5

-1. MESECVI: Creation and operation of the Follow-up Mechanism to the Belém do Pará Convention (MESECVI) 15
+MESECVI: Creation and operation of the Follow-up Mechanism to the Belém of Pará Convention (MESECVI)

-2. System for Evaluation and Follow-up to the Implementation of the Convention 17

-3. Mandate to Follow-up on the Implementation of the Recommendations
+System for Evaluation and Follow-up to the Implementation of the Convention.
+Mandate to Follow-up on the Implementation of the Recommendations 6

-Cha apter 2.
-Follow-up of the Recommendations
+II.
+Follow-up of the Recommendations.
+10

-1. 2.
-General Recommendations of the Second Hemispheric Report Methodology and Matrix to Follow-up on the Recommendations
+General Recommendations from the Hemispheric Report Methodology and Matrix to Follow-up on the Recommendations

-Cha apter 3.
-Implementation of the Recommendations
+III.
+Implementation of the Recommendations.
+13

-1. Legislation 29
+1. Legislation. .13

-1.1 Harmonization of the legal framework 30
+1.1 Harmonization of the legal framework 15

-1.2 Mediation, conciliation and other forms of resolving complaints of violence against women 35
+1.2 Mediation, conciliation and other forms of resolving complaints of violence against women .19

-1.3 Violence in the private sphere 40
+1.3 Violence in the private sphere

-a) Conceptualization of family violence b) Rape within marriage/de facto unions
+a) Conceptualization of family violence.b) Rape within marriage/de facto unions.

 1.4 Violence in the public sphere

-a) Trafficking in persons
+a) Trafficking persons

-b) Forced prostitution
+b) Forced prostitution.

+c) Sexual harassment.

-c) Sexual harassmentd) Violence perpetrated or tolerated by the State or its agents
+d) Violence perpetrated or tolerated by the State agents 33

-1.5 Femicide
+1.5 Femicide .35

-1.6 Sexual and reproductive rights
+1.6 Sexual and reproductive Rights .37

 a) Decriminalization of abortion

+b) Obstetric violence.

+c) Forced sterilization and insemination.
+44

+d) Emergency contraception and prophylaxis .46

+2. National Plans 49

+2.1 Plans and strategies on violence against women .49

+2.2 Violence against women in other plans/actions/strategies

+2.3 Training and education on women's human rights and gender-based

+violence

+2.4 Links with civil society organizations .59

-b) Obstetric violence 61
+2.5 Communication media and violence against women 61